ermongroup/cs228-notes/preliminaries/applications/index.md

 **Variational Autoencoders (VAE)**<br />
 <img src="vaegm.png" alt="Vae Images Samples" width="200" title="VAE Images Samples">

 A Variational Autoencoder (VAE) is a simple PGM that has a directed edge between the latent (unobserved) variables $$z$$ and observed variables $$x$$.
 The observed variables $$x$$ represent the data distribution (such as the distribution of MNIST images) while the latents $$z$$ often represent a distinguishied semantatic characteristic of the data, e.g digit identity.
-VAEs have the additional use case for compression, i.e the latents $z$ can be interpreted as a compressed representations of the original images.
+VAEs have the additional use case for compression, i.e the latents $$z$$ can be interpreted as a compressed representations of the original images.
 VAEs can generate high fidelity images as shown below

 ![vaepics](vaepics.png)